Setting up free TLS

 www.example.org.global.ssl.fastly.net) because TLS certificates don't support nesting.
 If the name you choose has already been claimed, you will need to pick a different one.

-- In the Domain name field, type
+- In the Domain name field, enter

 - Click the Create button to save the domain.
 The new domain appears in the list of domains.